Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Introduction

-An interesting result of the Bulaevskii {\it et al.}'s study\cite{2008_Bulaevskii} is that, in the Mott insulating regime (in presence of spin rotation symmetry), to the lowest order, the magnitude of the effective electron polarization operator at a site $i$ is given by $|\mathbfcal{P}_i|\sim ({\bf S}_j \cdot {\bf S}_k - {\bf S}_i \cdot {\bf S}_j) + ({\bf S}_j \cdot {\bf S}_k - {\bf S}_i \cdot {\bf S}_k)$, where $i,j$ and $k$ form an elementary triangle of underlying lattice.
-However, this is nothing but the local valence bond solid (VBS) operator on the triangle, which then can couple to an external electric field.
-It is therefore interesting to ask about the nature of the subgap (below the single-particle charge gap) optical conductivity in different VBS states.
+An interesting result obtained by Bulaevskii {\it et al.} \cite{2008_Bulaevskii} is that, in a Mott insulator with spin rotation symmetry, to the leading order, the magnitude of the effective electron polarization operator at a site $i$ is given by $|\mathbfcal{P}_i|\sim ({\bf S}_j \cdot {\bf S}_k - {\bf S}_i \cdot {\bf S}_j) + ({\bf S}_j \cdot {\bf S}_k - {\bf S}_i \cdot {\bf S}_k)$, where $i,j,k$ form an elementary triangle of underlying lattice.
+However, this is nothing but the local operator measuring formation of spin-singlets (dimers) on the triangle.
+Hence, such a dimer operator can directly couple to an external electric field.
+It is therefore interesting to ask about the nature of the subgap (below charge gap) optical conductivity in different ground states that show such dimerization.
+We shall refer to such states as valence bond solids (VBS).

-In this paper, we explore the charge response of various VBSs on both {ideal and deformed} Kagome lattices by calculating the subgap optical conductivity.
-While our calculations, in principle, can be extended to a large number of other lattices, we choose to concentrate on the Kagome lattice generally because of the large number of interesting compounds that have been investigated on both ideal and deformed Kagome lattices\cite{2007_Mendels,2007_Helton,2008_Zorko,2012_Han,2001_Hiroi,2009_Okamoto,2013_Clark,2008_Morita,2010_Matan} and particularly recent interest in the optical conductivity of the Kagome lattice antiferromangnet Herbertsmithite.\cite{2013_Pilon,2013_Potter,2013_Huh}
+In this paper, we explore the charge response of various such VBS states on both ideal and deformed Kagome lattices by calculating the subgap optical conductivity.
+While the calculations, in principle, can be extended to any lattice, we choose to concentrate on the Kagome lattice generally because of the large number of interesting compounds that have been investigated on both ideal and deformed Kagome lattices \cite{2007_Mendels,2007_Helton,2008_Zorko,2012_Han,2001_Hiroi,2009_Okamoto,2013_Clark,2008_Morita,2010_Matan}.
+In the deformed Kagome lattice, like in the case of Rb$_2$Cu$_3$SnF$_{12}$ \cite{2008_Morita,2010_Matan,2009_Yang} (see Fig. \ref{fig:deformed_kagome_lattice}) such VBS order has already been found.
+Also, recent variational Monte Carlo simulations suggest that VBS order may be stabilized in spin-1/2 Heisenberg antiferromagnets on an ideal Kagome lattice in presence of small further neighbour couplings \cite{2011_Iqbal}.